mlutfy/ca.bidon.civiexportexcel/README.md

 2- Enable the extension from CiviCRM -> Administer -> System -> Extensions.

 3- Apply a patch to CiviCRM core, otherwise the "Export to Excel" button will not be available from CiviReports.
-TODO: document the patch.
+See file: civireportexcel-core.patch included in the main directory of this extension.

 Support
 =======